1242035/spree/guides/src/content/developer/core/taxation.md

 ## Default Tax Zone

-Spree also has the concept of a default tax zone.
+Viauco also has the concept of a default tax zone.
 When a user is adding items to their cart we do not yet know where the order will be shipped to, and so it's assumed that the cart is within the default tax zone until later.
 In some cases we may want to estimate the tax for the order by assuming the order falls within a particular tax zone.

 Why might we want to do this?
 The primary use case for this is for countries where there is already tax included in the price.
 In the EU, for example, most products have a Value Added Tax (VAT) included in the price.
 There are cases where it may be desirable to show the portion of the product price that includes tax.
 In order to calculate this tax amount we need to know the zone (and corresponding Tax Rate) that was assumed in the price.